PencilCode/reference/documents/turtle/jumpto.html.md

 In all these uses, <code>moveto</code> moves the turtle without changing its direction.

-You can use [moveto](moveto.html) with a pen if you want to draw lines between points.
+If you want to draw lines between points, use <code>moveto</code> with a pen.